(Feature image CIRCA 1970: Photo of Mose Allison Photo by Michael Ochs Archives/Getty Images)

 All I want is plenty, but I will take more….

-We appreciate the good things in life too, erm…being luxury brand consultants.
+We appreciate the good things in life too, erm…being luxury branding consultants.

-Add in quality, rarity, heritage and a good brand narrative.
+Add in quality, rarity, heritage and a good luxury brand narrative.

 In a world of 24/7, mass-produced everything and the tech crucible, faster and newer isn’t always better.

 Newer in many cases is just the old dressed up.